-IFRS 16 introduces a single lessee accounting model and requires a lessee to recognize assets (right-of-use) and liabilities for all leases with a term of more than 12 months or unless the underlying asset is of low value.
+IFRS 16 introduced a single lessee accounting model and required a lessee to recognize assets (right-of-use) and liabilities for all leases with a term of more than 12 months or unless the underlying asset is of low value.

 - Measure Lease Liability

 At commencement, a lessee should measure the lease liability at the present value of the lease payments, that are not paid at that date.